NIVANorge/NIVArrr/docs/001_adbsearch.md

 ## Cleaning latin names with errors

 This is function for cleaning species names.
-It utilizes the search service of Artsdatabanken (Norwegian Biodiversity Information Centre) and returns the correct name, as well as the Artsdatabanken ID.
+You enter a name with or without spelling errors, and R returns the correct name, as well as the Artsdatabanken ID.

 ![code example](../pics/adbsearch_species.JPG)

+How did R understand that *H. nevae* actually is *H. newae*?
+I don't know - this function utilizes the search service of Artsdatabanken (Norwegian Biodiversity Information Centre), so the magic happens over there.

 ### Usage